 People typically take time over the holidays to rest, relax, or vacation.
-Many also set New Year’s resolutions, which often includes looking for a new job.
+Many also set New Year’s resolutions, which often include looking for a new job.
 Why wait until the clock chimes midnight on January 1st?
 January is one of the best months to find success but you want to be prepared.
 Here are ten ways to keep your job hunt alive during the holidays.

 1. Continue to apply for jobs

 It’s a myth companies stop looking for qualified employees during the holidays.
 In reality, job listings actually increase in December/January by about 15%.
 Hiring is no longer seasonal, it’s on-demand.
 However, because of this myth, job seekers tend to get lax on their search during December.